Naaree interviewed Neha Kanodia, Founder of the GoGaga Dating App, to learn about her startup journey and the lessons she has learned from it.

 How did you recruit your first team?
 What advice do you have for building and nurturing teams in your startup?

-My team mostly comprises of college students who work with us and learn.
+My team mostly comprises college students who work with us and learn.
 They are very young and motivated to learn.
-GoGaga had been lucky to find quite many interns who have become part of our journey for long.
+GoGaga had been lucky to find quite many interns who have become part of our journey for a long time.